TOMMY WISEAU 💖

 I could tell Tommy was happy to see me—and yet—his smile felt a bit forced.

-I worried that maybe he was still mad about some of the political comments I made in our text messages.
+I worried that maybe he was still mad about some of the comments I made online.

 Surely Tommy wasn’t the type to hold grudges.
 He is always telling me that “If a lot more people loved each other, the world would be a better place.”